slatedocs/slate/source/includes/_personnel_assignments.md

   }
 ```

-This endpoint allows you to update the role of a personnel on a project for the division that is registered with the API token you provide.
+This endpoint allows you to update a personnel on a project for the division that is registered with the API token you provide.
 You can either update the assignment by providing the personnel assignment id, or the project id and personnel id.

 ### Request